07 Mar Marijuana Marketing – Tips to Elevate your Cannabrand

 2. Change Your Vocabulary

-Of course, no one is telling you to avoid mentioning that your business is marijuana-based.
-But there is a common vernacular that is very attached to negative cannabis cliches, and therefore worth avoiding altogether.
+Of course, no one is telling you to avoid mentioning that your business is cannabis-based.
+But there is a common vernacular that is very attached to negative cliches, and therefore worth avoiding in marijuana marketing altogether.

-Terms like reefer, sticky icky, ganja, dope, wacky tobaccy, and others might have been relatable to the underground crowd, but today’s connoisseur is much less impressed by cheeky nicknames and silly phrases.
-Use these phrases with caution, and always try to be professional with your words.
+Terms like reefer, sticky icky, ganja, dope, wacky tobaccy, and others might have been relatable to the underground crowd, but today’s average consumer is far less impressed by cheeky nicknames.
+Use these phrases with caution, and always try to be as professional as possible with any written content that represents your brand.

 Right now, the cliches are still defining the cannabis industry because that’s what society is familiar with.
 Since it’s much more difficult to hold onto stereotypes that are constantly being disproven, the absolute best thing that businesses can do is put themselves out there and interact with the public.